Dessalles/dessalles.github.io/index.md

 ## Programming

+Under the Github account [Grumpfou](https://github.com/grumpfou/) I have created two main softwares:
-As a tool for my work, I've programmed the software **RFigure** that allows to store data and instructions that allow the production of Matplotlib instructions.
+* **RFigure**: software created to as tool for my professional work. **RFigure** that allows to store data and instructions that allow the production of Matplotlib instructions.
 Sources and download are available on Github: [source code](https://github.com/grumpfou/RFigure).

+* **AthenaWriter**: an open source softwares such as [AthenaWriter](https://github.com/grumpfou/AthenaWriter), a short stories word processor.

 ## Also…

-During my spare time, I'm an editor of the online Magazine [Kinea](http://kinea.media): a plurilingual magazine proposing rigorous political and economical analyses but also natural, social and human science popularization.
+During my spare time, I'm an editor of the online Magazine [Kinea](http://kinea.media): a plurilingual magazine proposing rigorous political and economical an

-I also program open source softwares such as [AthenaWriter](https://github.com/grumpfou/AthenaWriter), a short stories word processor.

 ## Contact